-Comparing treatments given today with treatments given in the past only rarely provides a secure basis for a fair test (Behring et al. 1893; Roux et al. 1894), because relevant factors other than the treatments themselves change over time.
+Comparing treatments given today with treatments given in the past only rarely provides a trustworthy basis for a fair test (Behring et al. 1893; Roux et al. 1894), because relevant factors other than the treatments themselves change over time.
 For example, miscarriages and stillbirths are more common in first pregnancies than in later pregnancies.
 Comparing the frequency of miscarriages and stillbirths in later pregnancies in which DES was prescribed with the outcome of first pregnancies in which the drug wasn’t used is thus likely to be a seriously misleading basis for assessing its effects.
 If possible, therefore, comparisons should involve giving different treatments at more or less the same time.

 Comparing treatments in crossover tests in individual patients

 Sometimes giving different treatments at more or less the same time may involve giving patients different treatments one after the other – a so-called crossover test (Martini 1932; click here to list relevant records).
 Sometime this is done in a single patient – a so-called N-of-1 trial.
 An early example of a crossover test was reported in 1786 by Dr Caleb Parry in Bath, England.
 He wanted to find out whether there was any reason to pay for expensive, imported Turkish rhubarb as a purgative for treating his patients, rather than using rhubarb grown locally in England.
 So he ‘crossed-over’ the type of rhubarb given to each individual patient at different times and then compared the symptoms each patient experienced while eating each type of rhubarb (Parry 1786).
 (He didn’t find any advantage of the expensive rhubarb!)
 Treatment comparisons within individual patients have their place when their condition returns after stopping treatment.
 There are many circumstances in which this doesn’t apply, however.
 For example, it is usually impossible to compare different surgical operations in this way, or treatments given for conditions that get progressively worse over time .